-Your checkout counter is the most valuable real estate in your entire store.
-It’s the one place every single paying customer will visit, making it a critical final touchpoint in their shopping journey.
-Leaving this space empty or cluttered is a missed opportunity to connect with shoppers and increase your average transaction value.
-This is where strategically designed countertop displays come into play.
-They are more than just shelving; they are powerful sales tools designed to capture attention and encourage last-minute impulse buys.
-This guide will walk you through everything you need to know, from the psychology behind why they work to choosing the right materials and measuring your success.
+Your checkout counter is the most valuable real estate in your store.
+It’s the one place every single paying customer will visit, making it a critical final touchpoint in their journey.
+Leaving this space empty or cluttered is a huge missed opportunity to connect with shoppers and increase your average sale.
+This is where a strategically designed countertop display comes into play.
+It's more than just shelving; it's a powerful sales tool designed to capture attention and encourage last-minute impulse buys.
+We'll cover everything you need to know, from the psychology behind why they work to choosing the right materials and measuring your success.

 Key Takeaways